gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 | EC2 Spot \(instance family you are interested in\) | 1000+ |
 | EC2 On-demand \(instance family you are interested in\) | 1000+ |

 AWS STS regional endpoints have to be enabled in the target region.
-Go to https://console.aws.amazon.com/iam/home#/account_settings and verify the regional endpoint is activated.
-In most cases your region already has AWS STS regional endpoint enabled: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html.
+Go to [AWS account settings](https://console.aws.amazon.com/iam/home#/account_settings) and verify the regional endpoint is activated.
+In most cases your region already has AWS STS regional endpoint enabled, see [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html).

 <note>
     Skipping this step will cause difficult to debug issues.
 The kubelet will be unable to authenticate against the kubernetes API server, and nothing will work.